-Together we will develop a plan (known as a spatial framework) to support growth within the peninsula.
+Together we've developed a plan to support growth within the Te Papa peninsula.
 We’re also working on changing the city plan rules to enable this future.

 The Te Papa Plan provides a coordinated and integrated approach to:

 - Where we live (urban form)